jmfernandes/robin_stocks/README.rst

 contained in the modules 'stocks' and 'options' do not require authentication, but it's still good practice to log into Robinhood at the start of each script.

-The code provides a lot of ways to view information about your Robinhood account.
-One way in particular is to type

->>> my_stocks = r.build_holdings()

-This will build a dictionary called "my_stocks" where the keys are the ticker symbols of all the stocks you hold, and the values of those keys are another dictionary containing important information about the stocks.
-If you then wanted to print this dictionary, you could type

->>> for key,value in my_stocks.items():
->>>     print(key,value)

-There is also the ability to buy and sell stocks.
+There is the ability to buy and sell stocks, options, and crypto-currencies.
 For example, if you wanted to buy 10 shares of Apple, you would type

 >>> r.order_buy_market('AAPL',10)

 and if you wanted to sell half your Tesla stock if it fell to 200.00 you would type